 PREPARATION FOR FRIED CHEE CHEONG FUN (30 minutes, start the day before)

-- Leave the Chee Cheong Fun in the fridge overnight.
+Leave the Chee Cheong Fun in the fridge overnight to harden.

-- When it is hardened, cut it into 3cm pieces lengthwise.
+When it is hardened, cut it into 3cm pieces lengthwise.

-Remove the root of the bean sprout, Wash them and drain dry in a sieve.
+Remove the root of the bean sprout, Wash them and drain dry in a colander.

-Wash, peel and devein the prawn.
+Wash, deshell and devein the prawn.
 See my video on How to Clean and Prepare Prawns

 - Beat the eggs and add a pinch of salt.

 COOKING METHOD FOR FRIED CHEE CHEONG FUN (30 minutes)